This course may be taken prior to or during the same term.

 Requirements for a bachelor’s degree from UWF are listed below.
 The colleges and departments may have requirements which exceed these minimums.
-Students should refer to their SASS audits to review degree requirements.
-The SASS audit must indicate all requirements have been completed.
+Students should refer to their degree audits to review degree requirements.
+The degree audit must indicate all requirements have been completed.
 Please consult the individual departments for details.
 Minimum requirements are:

-Students holding a bachelor’s degree from any regionally accredited institution, including UWF, may qualify for additional bachelor’s degrees by completing the following requirements:
+Students who have previously earned a bachelor’s degree from any regionally accredited institution, including UWF, may earn an additional bachelor’s degree by completing the following requirements:

-The A.A. degree is available to students who have done the following:
+The A.A. degree is available to degree-seeking students who have done the following:

 Students who meet these requirements do not automatically receive the A.A. degree.
-Students must apply for the degree in the University Advising Center (see Academic Calendar for submission deadlines).
+Students must submit a Change of Major form with the AA Degree indicated as the Secondary Major.
+Students must apply to graduate for the degree through the online Graduation Application (see Academic Calendar for submission deadlines).
 The A.A. degree will not be awarded in the same semester that the baccalaureate degree is awarded or in any semester following the completion of the baccalaureate degree.

 To be considered for a posthumous degree, generally undergraduate students shall have successfully completed at least eighty percent of the chosen UWF degree program, be in good standing at the University of West Florida, and have met the University of West Florida degree residency requirements.
 The student’s academic department must initiate the request for a posthumous degree through the Provost’s Office.